 ESL teachers must have the ability to relate to students from diverse cultural backgrounds.
 They plan lessons designed to help students develop English conversational skills.
 They also work with their students to help them develop into effective readers and writers of the English language.
 Since each of their students is unique, teachers must possess the ability to shape lessons to the needs of each student in their classroom.

 In summary, teaching English as a second language involves instructing students whose first language is not English, and requires a minimum of a bachelor's degree.
-Job growth in the field is projected to be 7% between 2014-2024, according to the BLS (www.bls.gov), which is about as fast as average for all jobs.
+Job decline in the field is projected to be 10% between 2018-2028, according to the BLS (www.bls.gov).